omar-rehann/Ecom-Hub/README.md

-# 🛍️ Rehan Store – E-commerce Website
+# 🛍️ Ecom Hub – E-commerce Website

 **Ecom Hub** is a complete E-commerce web application built using **React JS**.
 The project includes a modern UI, multiple product categories, and essential pages for a full online shopping experience.